oluwayetty/Chinese-Word-Segmentation/README.md

   |__ sample_labels.txt # the correct BIES tags for sample_lines.txt.
 This is the format score.py accepts.
 - resources 	# any additional resource that predict.py should use must be placed in here
 - README.md # this file
-- Homework_1_nlp.pdf # the slides presenting this homework
-- report.pdf	# your report
 ```

 ## Instructions